Green building: Goals of green building

 The concept of sustainable development can be traced to the energy (especially fossil oil) crisis and environmental pollution concerns of the 1960s and 1970s.
-The Rachel Carson book, "Silent Spring", published in 1962, is considered to be one of the first initial efforts to describe sustainable development as related to green building.
+The Rachel Carson book, Silent Spring, published in 1962, is considered to be one of the first efforts to describe sustainable development as related to green building.
 The green building movement in the U.S. originated from the need and desire for more energy efficient and environmentally friendly construction practices.
 There are a number of motives for building green, including environmental, economic, and social benefits.
 However, modern sustainability initiatives call for an integrated and synergistic design to both new construction and in the retrofitting of existing structures.
 Also known as sustainable design, this approach integrates the building life-cycle with each green practice employed with a design-purpose to create a synergy among the practices used.

 Green building brings together a vast array of practices, techniques, and skills to reduce and ultimately eliminate the impacts of buildings on the environment and human health.
 It often emphasizes taking advantage of renewable resources, e.g., using sunlight through passive solar, active solar, and photovoltaic equipment, and using plants and trees through green roofs, rain gardens, and reduction of rainwater run-off.
 Many other techniques are used, such as using low-impact building materials or using packed gravel or permeable concrete instead of conventional concrete or asphalt to enhance replenishment of groundwater.

 While the practices or technologies employed in green building are constantly evolving and may differ from region to region, fundamental principles persist from which the method is derived: siting and structure design efficiency, energy efficiency, water efficiency, materials efficiency, indoor environmental quality enhancement, operations and maintenance optimization and waste and toxics reduction.
 The essence of green building is an optimization of one or more of these principles.
 Also, with the proper synergistic design, individual green building technologies may work together to produce a greater cumulative effect.

 On the aesthetic side of green architecture or sustainable design is the philosophy of designing a building that is in harmony with the natural features and resources surrounding the site.
 There are several key steps in designing sustainable buildings: specify 'green' building materials from local sources, reduce loads, optimize systems, and generate on-site renewable energy.